devanshslnk/ClaimChain/README.md

 ------------------------------------------
 ### Features

-- `Safe` as all the credentials are encrypted using symmetric encryption.
+- `Safe` as all the credentials are encrypted using asymmetric encryption.
 - `Reliable` as all the data is stored in a decentralized way.
 - `Efficient` considering the scalability factor, data gets stored off chain without compromising security.